FAQ

 Your EFL/P Questions Answered

-Most carriers of professional therapy – or alternative health or holistic – practices recognise the profession and subject to appropriate training will provide professional cover.
+Most insurance carriers that provide cover for professional therapy, as well as alternative health or holistic practices, recognise Equine Facilitated/Assisted professions and subject to proof of appropriate training and qualifications will provide cover.

 Horses generally respond to human emotions authentically, honestly and without judgement.